 iCreate is a student-run creative magazine made by iSci students for the iSci community.
 The magazine showcases a variety of creative pieces, including poetry, creative writing, comedy, drawing, painting, photography, videos, as well as other forms of visual and artistic media.
 All cohorts are welcome to submit their creative works under their name, or anonymously, in a judgement-free environment.
 Further, we encourage students to participate in the upcoming iSci Coffeehouse 2020, which will feature an art show where artists can showcase their original works!

-For more information regarding how to submit artwork, participate in this upcoming art show, remain anonymous through submission, apply to the iCreate team, or anything concerning iCreate as a whole, please contact Elizabeth Li or Michelle Kooleshova at firstname.lastname@example.org!
+For more information about iCreate, feel free to scroll down or visit our facebook and instagram: icreate_isci.
+For clarification regarding how to submit artwork, participate in this upcoming art show, remain anonymous through submission, apply to the iCreate team, or anything concerning iCreate as a whole, please contact Elizabeth Li, Michelle Kooleshova, or Yash Joshi at firstname.lastname@example.org!

 A team of two to four assistant editors are hired each year to review and provide feedback on submissions to iCreate.
 Their work involves editing written pieces, working with artists to create titles and captions which capture the artist’s vision and the publication’s theme, as well as creating journal content.

 A team of two to three graphic designers bring the magazine to life by creating original designs for content and template pages, as well as the table of contents and front and back covers of the magazine.

 Two to three layout editors are responsible for the formatting, layout and overall presentation of the magazine.
 Layout editors will insert the submissions into the template pages provided by the graphic designers and are responsible for curating the final copy of the issue.